Resolve Conflicts

 You have to resolve this conflict manually, as Git doesn't know how the resulting line should be.

-Use your favourite text editor to open the file.
+Use your favorite text editor to open the file.
 The editor will show you the conflict.
 Git actually added the conflict description into the README.md

 file.